tldr-pages/tldr/pages/common/lpadmin.md

 `lpadmin -d {{printer}}`

-- [d]elete a specific printer or class:
+- Delete a specific printer or class:

 `lpadmin -x {{printer|class}}`

-- Add a printer to a [c]lass:
+- Add a printer to a class:

 `lpadmin -p {{printer}} -c {{class}}`

-- [r]emove a printer from a class:
+- Remove a printer from a class:

 `lpadmin -p {{printer}} -r {{class}}`